Get expert-backed, proven tactics in sales compensation. Register now.

 Creating a sales compensation plan involves several steps, including defining objectives, setting goals, determining compensation structures, and using tools for tracking and management.

-Define Objectives
+1. Define Objectives

 Example: Increase revenue by 20% and acquire 100 new customers within the next fiscal year.

-Identify Metrics to Track Success
+2. Identify Metrics to Track Success

 Example: Each sales rep has a quarterly revenue target of $100,000 and a new customer target of 25.

-Determine the Right Compensation Structure
+3. Determine the Right Compensation Structure

-Set Competitive Benchmarks
+4. Set Competitive Benchmarks

 Establish quotas, commission rates, and pay scales based on thorough market analysis.
-Compare industry compensation data with your internal rates to identify and address competitive gaps.
-When setting targets, consider factors like territory potential, market maturity, and role complexity.
+Compare industry compensation data with internal rates to identify and address competitive gaps.
+When setting sales targets, consider factors like territory potential, market maturity, and role complexity.

-- Monitor industry trends and competitor pay structures to maintain competitiveness
+• Monitor industry trends and competitor pay structures to maintain competitiveness.

-- Evaluate how compensation spend impacts revenue, customer retention, and quota attainment
+• Evaluate how compensation spend impacts revenue, customer retention, and quota attainment.

-Communicate and Roll Out the Plan
+5. Communicate and Roll Out the Plan

 Make sure everyone can easily reference their plan details whenever needed, and keep your door open for questions.
-Some reps might be new to certain compensation structures, so schedule time to walk through examples and scenarios that bring the plan to life.
+Some reps might be new to certain compensation structures, so schedule a time to walk through examples and scenarios that bring the plan to life.

-The key is ensuring that your team feels confident about earning and growing with your company.
+The key is ensuring your team feels confident about earning and growing with your company.
 When they understand the path to success, they'll be more motivated to crush their goals.

-Use Tools to Automate and Track Performance
+6. Use Tools to Automate and Measure Performance

 Compensation management software like CaptivateIQ simplifies payroll and performance measurement in both scenarios.
 It offers real-time monitoring of all your sales activities and connects with popular CRMs, performance tools, and payroll software.

-Regularly Review and Adjust
+7. Regularly Review and Adjust

 Get Compensation Right from the Start With CaptivateIQ